JhonHawk/nx-angular-base-frontend-2025/docs/DEVELOPMENT_GUIDE.md

 ## Overview

-This comprehensive guide consolidates all essential development patterns, architectures, and practices for the ORCA SNS Frontend Web monorepo.
+This comprehensive guide consolidates all essential development patterns, architectures, and practices for the Angular Base Frontend Template monorepo.
 It covers component creation, module organization, barrel file optimization, modal systems, commands reference, and performance considerations.

 ---